 - seeking help outside of the marriage from a professional counselor/doctor/pastor

 If there are serious problems in your marriage – physical abuse, major verbal abuse, major control by one spouse, substance or alcohol abuse, uncontrolled mental health disorders, infidelity… those things go way beyond the scope of my blog.
 I am not a psychiatrist or psychologist.
 I am not a licensed counselor.
 I am not a pastor.
 I have not experienced abuse myself.
 I am not writing for women in these situations.
+If you are experiencing these kinds of situations, PLEASE DO NOT READ MY BLOG, but seek qualified help.

 If you are a wife who has gone almost totally quiet and silent and your husband is extremely controlling – my blog may not be a good fit for you – I am concerned that my blog may make things worse for you because of the filters you will read through because of your background and scars.
 You may want to find a blog written by a godly wife who has gone through a similar experience as yours who can offer more wisdom about the obstacles and challenges you face.
 (Nina Roesner author of “The Respect Dare” hopes to have a site up specifically for abused wives in March of 2014)